joe-chacko/elph/README.md

 - Install bnd tools by going to the tab at the top of Eclipse and selecting `Help > Eclipse Marketplace > BndTools > Install > Confirm`

 #### Filter errors
-It will help when debugging the inevitable errors that crop up to filter what you can see in the `Markers` view pane.
+It will help when debugging Eclipse errors is to filter what you can see in the `Markers` view pane.
 - Click on the filter (a funnel icon) near the bottom of the page
     1. Create a new filter called `All Errors` with Scope `No filter, show all elements` and `Show severities` where severity is `Error`
     1. Create a new filter called `Errors on Project` with Scope `On elements in selected projects` and `Show severities` where severity is `Error`